transientskp/tkp/documentation/source/tools/pyse.rst

 significantly larger than the most extended sources in the image, but small enough to account for small-scale variation across the image.

+Sometimes, it is useful to exclude the edge regions of an image from processing.
+The ``--margin`` takes an argument given in pixels and masks off all portions of the image within the given distance of the edge before processing.
+The ``--radius`` argument is similar, but rather masks off all parts of the image more than the given distance from the centre.
+This options are cumulative.

 All of these arguments are optional (with the caveat that the beam shape must be provided if not included with the image).